 Creating Community Through Fresh Farm-to-Table Dinners in a Historic Architectural Setting

-Chefs Mary Paine and Scott Walsh have deep roots in Maine’s renowned food scene.
-Their diverse backgrounds including horticulture, restaurant management, and even Korean-style grilling, make for an innovative approach to the traditional Maine fare.
-Working as a team, Paine and Walsh source their ingredients from not one, but dozens of local farms in the region to provide guests with a complete sampling of the area.
+Chef Mary Paine has deep roots in Maine’s renowned food scene.
+Her background including horticulture and restaurant management, making for an innovative approach to the traditional Maine fare.
+Paine sources the ingredients from not one, but dozens of local farms in the region to provide guests with a complete sampling of the area.
 With ingredients sourced from farms like Baker Brook Creamery in Windham and Katahdin Gardens Farm in Patten, each menu is carefully composed to feature quality ingredients in their purest form, yet showcase them in new and innovative ways, making the Stone Barn dinners a prime example of contemporary cuisine in a traditional setting.